Solinea/goldstone-server/docs/HACKING.md

 **_Note that the goldstone-server virtualenv is only meant to be run in a single terminal window._**

-## Building and Start the Supporting Docker Containers
+## Building the Goldstone Containers

 All supporting services are available as docker containers.
 To build the containers locally, run the following commands: